siyarora17/siyarora17/README.md

 ## Hi there 👋

-I am a student at Washington and Lee University, majoring in mathematics and economics.
+Student at Washington and Lee University. 👯 Mathematics, Economics, and Computer Science 🌱
-I’m currently learning software development for which I had to make a git profile.
-Super excited to learn more about computer science!
+Super excited to learn more about computer science! 😄